 For chronic arthritis or recurring joint pain, consistency matters.
 Many users report cumulative improvement after 2–3 weeks of regular use, as inflammation in the joint area decreases over time with repeated treatment.

-Pro tip: Do a patch test on a small skin area (inner arm) 24 hours before full use.
+💡 Pro Tip: Do a patch test on a small skin area (inner arm) 24 hours before full use.
 A small minority of users experience temporary skin redness at first — this usually resolves within a few applications as the skin adjusts.
+The garlic-like odor from DMSO is harmless and confirms absorption has occurred.
+Most users find it fades within 30–60 minutes; applying at night is a popular strategy.

 • Adults 40+ with chronic joint pain or stiffness